indoor cannabis plant

 While cannabis addiction is a possibility, it is important to note that it is less common than addiction to other substances such as alcohol or opioids.
 In fact, research suggests that only about 9% of people who use cannabis will become addicted.

-Having said so, it is not a bad practice to be aware and be careful of the possible consequences of long term cannabis use, so here we will discuss many approaches one can take to avoid developing a dependence or addiction to cannabis.
+That said, it is not a bad practice to be aware and wary of the potential long-term consequences of cannabis use, so here we will discuss many approaches that can be taken to avoid developing a dependence or addiction to cannabis.

-Use it moderately: it sounds cliché, but it is much harder to come back from an intense periodical use than to never start it.
-If you are still at a phase in which you can choose which days you consume cannabis and which you don't, a smart strategy would be to try to keep it under control and let yourself rest from the substance now and then.
+Use in moderation: It sounds cliché, but it's much harder to recover from heavy periodic use than it is to never start.
+If you are still in a phase where you can choose which days you use cannabis and which days you don't, a smart strategy would be to try to keep it under control and allow yourself a break from the substance from time to time.

-Space it out: if you are already at a stage in which you are consuming cannabis regularly, and you are also starting to feel you need more weed every time to get the same "high" as before, it would be a good idea to take a tolerance break.
-If you let your body rest and your brain receptors clean up from the flood of THC, you will allow for the natural chemical balance of your body to be reestablished.
-If you want to know more about what a tolerance break is and how to do it, check this article here.
+Spaces consumption: If you are already at a stage where you are using cannabis on a regular basis, and you are also starting to feel like you need more weed each time to get the same "high" as before, it would be a good idea to take a tolerance break.
+By allowing your body to rest and your brain receptors to cleanse from the flood of THC, you will allow your body's natural chemical balance to be restored.
+If you want to know more about what a tolerance break is and how to do it, consult this article here.

-Change the method: another way we can keep alert and prevent addiction is by choosing the way we consume weed.
-Something with a quick turnaround or an instant reward like it is smoking it, has a bigger potential of developing some kind of addiction or dependence because the activity and the reward are very well related in our brain.
-On the other hand, if we consume cannabis in the shape of oils or edibles or anything that has a slower effect, then it is less likely that we develop an addiction.
+Change the method: Another way to stay alert and prevent addiction is by choosing how we consume marijuana.
+Something with a quick effect or instant reward like smoking it has a greater potential to develop some kind of addiction or dependence because activity and reward are so well linked in our brains.
+On the other hand, if we consume cannabis in the form of oils or edibles or anything that has a slower effect, then we are less likely to develop an addiction.

-Find the right social space: for those who choose to use cannabis in social settings, it is important to do so in a safe and responsible manner.
-For example, joining a cannabis club or a Barcelona dispensary can provide a community of like-minded individuals who can support each other in their cannabis use.
-It is also a place where you can find knowledgeable staff that can provide advice for a proper use of weed and other cannabis products.
+Find the right social space: For those who choose to use cannabis in social settings, it is important to do so in a safe and responsible manner.
+For example, joining a cannabis club or dispensary in Barcelona can provide a community of like-minded people who can support each other in their cannabis use.
+It is also a place where you can find trained staff who can provide advice on the proper use of marijuana and other cannabis products.

-It is worth noting that there are many individuals who use cannabis on a regular basis without developing addiction.
-However, for some others, cannabis use can lead to problematic use, and many times that has to do more with personal backgrounds and genetics than with the substance itself.
-If you think you might be developing some kind of addiction, or you fear for someone else, here are some
+It should be noted that there are many people who use cannabis on a regular basis without developing addiction.
+However, for others, cannabis use can lead to problematic use, and many times that has more to do with personal history and genetics than the substance itself.
+If you think you may be developing some kind of addiction, or fear for someone else, here are a few

-Difficulty controlling use: The individual may have tried to stop using cannabis or reduce their use, but find themselves unable to do so.
+Difficulty controlling use: the person may have tried to stop or reduce cannabis use, but is unable to do so.

-Spending a lot of time using or recovering from use: The individual may prioritize cannabis use over other activities or responsibilities.
+Spending a lot of time using or recovering from use: the person may prioritize cannabis use over other activities or responsibilities.

-Continued use despite negative consequences: The individual may continue to use cannabis despite negative effects on their physical, mental, or social health.
+Continued use despite negative consequences: the person may continue to use cannabis despite negative effects on his or her physical, mental or social health.

-Withdrawal symptoms: If the individual tries to stop using cannabis, they may experience withdrawal symptoms such as irritability, insomnia, and decreased appetite.
+Withdrawal symptoms: if the person tries to stop using cannabis, he or she may experience withdrawal symptoms such as irritability, insomnia and decreased appetite.

-It is important for individuals to be aware of the signs and symptoms of addiction and to prioritize their physical and mental health.
-If you are concerned that you or someone you know may be struggling with cannabis addiction, it is important to seek help from a medical or mental health professional.
+It is important for people to know the signs and symptoms of addiction and prioritize their physical and mental health.
+If you are concerned that you or someone you know may be struggling with cannabis addiction, it is important to seek help from a doctor or mental health professional.

 Leave A Comment